IBM/trusted-service-identity/docs/spire-workload-registrar.md

   ```
   In this case the registrar is running on the node `10.38.240.214`

-  There are 2 methods to register Workload Registrar:
+There are currently 2 methods to register Workload Registrar:

 ### Register Workload Registrar using Tornjak UI
 * Connect to Tornjak server UI, and list the agents.